lukasbrunner/lukasbrunner.github.io/_misc/preenact.md

 <img src="/images/preenact/story.jpg" width="96%">
 <br /><font size=3>While we travelled into the future guided by a narrative of the decisions we as a society took, a large block of ice in the middle of the room slowly melted away, creating an increasingly large pool of water on the walkable stage.</font>

 In scientific results we tend to often only focus on numbers such as the difference in global temperature between low and high emission pathways.
-The preenactments allowed to really experience the effects of climate protection or continued dependence on fossil emission in totally different ways.
+The acts allowed to really experience the effects of climate protection or continued dependence on fossil emission in totally different ways.
 What impressed me was how much more powerful the positive narratives with committed climate protection felt in this setting, while in science we often tend to focus more on the worst case scenarios.

 <img src="/images/preenact/protection.jpg" width="96%">
 <br /><font size=3>While the temperatures continue to raise along the high emission pathway SSP3-7.0 on the screens in the back the actors try to protect the trees from the effects of climate change.</font>